 Some locations offer green spaces and fewer high rises to avoid that cramped city feel.

-On the more expensive end is Arabian Ranches, which offers 2,700-square-foot villas with places featuring about three bedrooms starting at Dh180,000 a year.
+On the more expensive end is Arabian Ranches, which offers 2,700-square-foot villas with three-bedroom properties starting at Dh180,000 a year.

 According to one industry expert, it's important to look for quality.